“Maria

 Boston Chorus Pro Music (MA), Brahms, Ein Deutsches Requiem, 2000

-Master Singers, (MA) Haydn, Die Jahreszeiten, 1999; operatic arias, 2000, Poulenc, Gloria, 2001
+Master Singers, (MA) Haydn, Die Jahreszeiten, 1999; operatic arias, 2000, Poulenc,

 The Masterworks Chorale, Allan Lannom, director (MA), Handel, Messiah, 2002